 TACC obtained funding from three levels of government as well as local fundraising over a period of eleven years, raising almost $2 million.
 On Friday, December 19, 1985 a cheque was signed by the founder of TACC, Betty Speers, to purchase the Capitol Theatre for the City of North Bay.
 It is for her leadership that we proudly call our concert hall the Betty Speers Theatre.
 Two years after the purchase, in 1987, a newly renovated facility was opened and dubbed the Arts Centre.
 The theatre seating was cut down from 1455 to 998 in favour of better seating and views of the stage.
 This new facility included a public art gallery, the WKP Kennedy Gallery, named for a prominent businessman in North Bay’s early history and for the Kennedy family’s investment and involvement with the TACC cause.
 Rebranding in 1997 saw the centre renamed in honour of its history as the Capitol Centre.
 Further renovations in the 2000s added more accessible seating and cut the seating down again to 932 seats.
 Through all renovations however, the theatre has retained its original beauty and design with minimal changes other than modern technology.

-Since its reopening in 1987 the Capitol Centre and the WKP Kennedy Gallery has seen many great artists Canadian and international, both cherished celebrities and beloved locals like Johnny Cash, Phyllis Diller, Lynn Johnston, Brenda Lee, Roy Orbison, Jack Klugman, Blue Rodeo, Canada’s Group of Seven, The Barenaked Ladies, Graham Nash, Ed Eng, Jann Arden, Tom Cochrane, and many more.
+Since its reopening in 1987 the Capitol Centre has welcomed many great Canadian and international artists, both beloved locals and cherished celebrities like Johnny Cash, Phyllis Diller, Lynn Johnston, Brenda Lee, Roy Orbison, Jack Klugman, Blue Rodeo, Canada’s Group of Seven, The Barenaked Ladies, Graham Nash, Ed Eng, Jann Arden, Tom Cochrane, and many more.
 The Capitol truly is your home for arts and entertainment.